Chiffonade

 - Lettuce, romaine or butter lettuce chiffonade for taco garnish or Vietnamese pho

 Small-leafed herbs like thyme, rosemary, and oregano are too narrow for chiffonade.
-Just strip the leaves from the stems and mince those instead.
+Strip the leaves from the stems and mince those instead.

 These cuts look similar but apply to different ingredients.

 Julienne requires squaring off the vegetable first, then cutting into planks, then matchsticks.
-Chiffonade is faster because leaves are already flat, you just roll and slice.
+Chiffonade is faster because leaves are already flat: you roll and slice.

-Both cuts appear in professional knife skills curricula, but the chiffonade technique is the easier one to learn first.
-The Culinary Institute of America lists it as one of the first cuts taught to new students.
+Both cuts appear in professional knife skills curricula, but chiffonade is the easier one to learn first.
+The Culinary Institute of America lists it among the first cuts taught to new students.

 Chiffonade isn't just for garnishing.
 It's a functional cut that serves specific purposes.